 - More confidence in your decision about your marriage

-- A game plan for change if you decide to work on your marriage
+- A game plan for change if you decide to work on your relationship

 Surveys find that up to 40% of divorced people have regrets about their divorce decision; often because they feel they (and their partner) did not try hard enough to make the marriage work.
 In this brief counseling service, you will be supported, honored for where you are, and asked to look at what you would need to change in yourself to have a healthy relationship —whether in this relationship or in a future one.

-Couples who go through Discernment Counseling often come out the other end more settled and confident about their next steps, whether to make one last all-out effort in couples therapy to restore their marriage to health, or to move forward with ending their marriage.
+Couples who go through Discernment Counseling often come out the other end more settled and confident about their next steps, whether to make one last all-out effort in couples therapy to restore their relationship to health, or to move forward with ending their marriage.

-We understand that the current state of your marriage is not what you were aiming for when you got married.
-If you find yourself in a marriage that may be ending, please consider discernment counseling first.
+We understand that the current state of your relationship is not what you were aiming for when you got married.
+If you find yourself in a relationship that may be ending, please consider discernment counseling first.